SemanticComputing/person-name-finder/README.md

 ## Running in Docker

-`./docker-build.sh`: builds the service

-`./docker-run.sh`: runs the service
+`docker-compose up`: builds and runs Name Finder and the needed backend services

-The following configuration parameters can be passed as environment variables to the container:
+The following configuration parameters must be passed as environment variables to the container:

 * HENKO_ENDPOINT_URL
 * IP_BACKEND_GENDER_GUESS